 Spring time is finally here!
 As the snow melts and the flowers begin to bloom, your little ones will likely be eager to explore the seasonal changes happening around them.

-What is a Rain Gauge?
+What is a rain gauge?

 A rain gauge is a meteorological instrument that is used to measure rainfall over a specific time and area.
+Making a simple rain gauge is a quick activity for outdoor learning, and it’s perfect for younger children!

 The next time you check the weather and see rain in the forecast, you can share the weatherman’s prediction with your children… And check to see how accurate it is for the space you live in!
 Creating your own rain gauge teaches children how rain is measured, which is something they may be curious about as they begin to understand weather systems and reports.